 If a licensee dies or becomes incapable of discharging the duties of a licensee because of physical or mental incapacity, the approved manager may apply to the PLA for authorisation to act as the licensee of the brothel specified in the licence.
 Should the PLA authorise this, the licence will be endorsed to show that the approved manager is acting as licensee for the period endorsed on the licence.
 The approved manager is then subject to the obligations of a licensee under the Prostitution Act 1999.

 Can I advertise prostitution services?

-The Prostitution Regulation 2000 contains some additional requirements for brothel licensees, and should be read in conjunction with the Prostitution Act.
-The Prostitution Regulation is also available on the internet from the on-line legislation pages of the Queensland Government website at www.legislation.qld.gov.au
+The Prostitution Regulationcontains some additional requirements for brothel licensees, and should be read in conjunction with the Prostitution Act.
+The Prostitution Regulation is available from www.legislation.qld.gov.au

 What are the licensee’s duties about alarms, lights and signs?

 A licensee of a brothel must ensure:

 - each room in the brothel has a concealed alarm button, or equivalent communication device, that is in working order